gravitystorm/openstreetmap-api-strategy/index.md

 layout: home
 ---

-Since a 50+ comment thread on a PR implementing a tiny part of the API upgrade isn't very user-friendly, I thought I'd make a better site to describe the situation.
+Since a 50+ comment thread on a PR implementing a tiny part of this proposed API upgrade isn't very user-friendly, and leads to poor-quality discussions, this website takes a different approach.

+# The timeline

+* Provide API consumers a more robust way to detect available versions ([DONE](https://github.com/openstreetmap/openstreetmap-website/pull/2280))
+* Develop code to allow multiple API versions in parallel, but with only 0.6 activated (PENDING, waiting on review) <- we are here
+* Develop individual changes that we want to see in 0.7, merge them in one at a time
+* Provide a test site on the dev server with API 0.7 enabled
+* Gain consensus that API 0.7 is ready for primetime
+* Activate API 0.7 in parallel to API 0.6
+* Allow plenty of time for client software to update, monitor number of requests to 0.6
+* Months or years later, announce the deprecation of 0.6
+* Switch off API 0.6
+* Remove the unversioned /api/capabilities call

 # The strategy